GovReady/continuous-ato-kit/README.md

 ##### Start the Compliance App

-Open the GovReady-Q Compliance Server in a web browser on the **DevSecOps Engineer's Workstation** at `http://govready-q:8000`.
+Open the GovReady-Q Compliance Server in a web browser on the **DevSecOps Engineer’s Workstation** at `http://govready-q:8000`.
 It may take a few more moments for the server to become ready.
-Once a login screen appears, return to the **Host Machine** command line to create GovReady-Q's first user account:
+Once a login screen appears, return to the **Host Machine** command line to create GovReady-Q’s first user account:

 	docker container exec -it govready-q ./first_run.sh